galactic-plane/fedora-42-kde-vmware-setup/README.md

 # Microsoft Development Stack Setup for Fedora 42 KDE Plasma (VMware)

 A script to set up a starter Microsoft development environment on Fedora 42 KDE Plasma under VMware.
-This script installs and configures all essential tools for modern development with Microsoft technologies, optimized for the KDE desktop environment and VMware virtualization platform.
+This script installs and configures basic tools for modern development with Microsoft technologies, optimized for the KDE desktop environment and VMware virtualization platform.

 ## 🖥️ Target System